IBM i: Architecture

-When IBM i was first released as OS/400, it was split into two layers, the hardware-dependent System Licensed Internal Code (SLIC) and the hardware-independent Extended Control Program Facility (XPF).
-These are divided by a hardware abstraction layer called the Technology Independent Machine Interface (TIMI).
+The core of IBM i is divided between two layers, the hardware-dependent System Licensed Internal Code (SLIC) and the hardware-independent Extended Control Program Facility (XPF).
+These are split by a hardware abstraction layer called the Technology Independent Machine Interface (TIMI).
 Later versions of the operating system gained additional layers, including an AIX compatibility layer named Portable Application Solutions Environment (originally known as the Private Address Space Environment), and the Advanced 36 Machine environment which ran System/36 SSP applications in emulation.

 IBM often uses different names for the TIMI, SLIC and XPF in documentation and marketing materials, for example, the IBM i 7.4 documentation refers to them as the IBM i Machine Interface, IBM i Licensed Internal Code and IBM i Operating System respectively.

-TIMI
+Technology Independent Machine Interface (TIMI)

 The TIMI isolates users and applications from the underlying hardware.
 This isolation is more thorough than the hardware abstractions of other operating systems, and includes abstracting the instruction set architecture of the processor, the size of the address space and the specifics of I/O and persistence.
 This is accomplished through two interrelated mechanisms: